vctls/bookmark_keywords/README.md

 Even if you use a native search bar, bangs will open the DuckDuckGo website first before redirecting to the corresponding site.
 They are less customizable.
-Bangs require you to type an exclamation mark immediately followed by the keyword, but some Android keyboards,like SwiftKey, automatically add a space after punctuation, so you would need to either enter backspace every time, disable that feature on your keyboard, or somehow use an URL type input field where this feature is usually disabled, but that's a choice for the developers to make on whatever search bar or browser you are using.
+Bangs require you to type an exclamation mark immediately followed by the keyword, but some Android keyboards, like SwiftKey, automatically add a space after punctuation, so you would need to either enter backspace every time, disable that feature on your keyboard, or somehow use an URL type input field where this feature is usually disabled, but that's a choice for the developers to make on whatever search bar or browser you are using.